 Someone dies a natural death, is killed in an accident or is murdered.

-Discover what these dream themes mean, how to explore and understand your unique version of the dream, and how you can use this insight to gain more positive and rewarding life outcomes, in my book, Dream Alchemy.
+Discover what these dream themes mean, how to explore and understand your unique version of the dream, and how you can use this insight to gain more positive and rewarding life outcomes, in my book, The Dream Handbook.

 Or ask me about your recurring dream

 You can book a consultation with me to get to the bottom of your recurring dream and the associated recurring life issue, and have it resolved, so you can move on in wonderful ways.